 “Immigrants equilibrate local labor markets: Evidence from the Great Recession.”
 American Economic Journal: Applied Economics 8:1 (2016): 257–290 (with B. K. Kovak).

 “Human capital and the lifetime costs of impatience.”
 American Economic Journal: Economic Policy, 7:3 (2015): 126–153 (with B. J. Keys).

 “Can self-control explain avoiding free money?
 Evidence from interest-free student loans”.
 Review of Economics and Statistics 95:4 (2013): 1117-1129 (with B. J. Keys).

 “Native competition and low-skilled immigrant inflows.”
 The Journal of Human Resources 48:4 (2013): 910–944.

-Some people would be happier if they were required to stay in school longer or search harder for a job while unemployedBrian C. Cadena, February 2016Standard economic theory suggests that individuals know best how to make themselves happy.
-Thus, policies designed to encourage “better” behaviors will only reduce people’s happiness.
+Some people would be happier if they were required to stay in school longer or search harder for a job while unemployedBrian C. CadenaBenjamin J. Keys, October 2022Standard economic theory suggests that individuals know best how to make themselves happy.
+Thus, policies designed to encourage more forward-looking behaviors will only reduce people's happiness.
 Recently, however, economists have explored the role of impatience, especially difficulties with delaying gratification, in several important economic choices.
 There is strong evidence that some people have trouble following through on investments that best serve their long-term interests.
-These findings open the door to policies encouraging or requiring better behaviors, which would allow people to commit to the choices they truly want to make.MoreLess
+These findings open the door to policies encouraging or requiring more patient behaviors, which would allow people to enjoy the eventual payoff from higher initial investment.MoreLess